The Basilica of the Sacred Heart of Paris

 - Oops!
-Latin quarter by Hiphophostels: Oops boutique Hostel offers hostel accommodation in the 13th district in Paris, a 5-minute walk from Place d’Italie and its’ shopping centre.
+Latin Quarter by Hiphophostels: Oops Boutique Hostel offers hostel accommodation in the 13th district in Paris, a 5-minute walk from Place d’Italie and its’ shopping centre.
 Check Price

 - Villa Toscane: is located in the 15th district of Paris.
 The hotel’s restaurant serves traditional dishes and fish specialities for dinner.
 Volontaires Metro Station (Line 12) is just 100 yards away and gives you direct access to Montmartre and the Champs Elysées.
 Check Price

 - Hotel de L’Union: in the 20th district of Paris.
-All of the rooms feature parquet floors, minibar and free WiFi access.
-Maraîchers Metro Station is just a few steps away from the property and will take you directly to Opera Garnier and Avenue des Champs Elysées via the line 9.
+All of the rooms feature parquet floors, a minibar and free WiFi access.
+Maraîchers Metro Station is just a few steps away from the property and will take you directly to Opera Garnier and Avenue des Champs Elysées via line 9.
 Check Price

 Nearby places to stay at a budget price over £200+:

 - Saint James Paris: Located a 20-minute walk from the Champs Elysées, the Saint-James Paris is situated in an elegant 19th-century building set in its own private garden.
-Spa facilities in partnership with Guerlain are available on site.
-Maraîchers Metro Station is just a few steps away from the property and will take you directly to Opera Garnier and Avenue des Champs Elysées via the line 9.
+Spa facilities in partnership with Guerlain are available on-site.
+Maraîchers Metro Station is just a few steps away from the property and will take you directly to Opera Garnier and Avenue des Champs Elysées via line 9.
 Check Price

 - The Westin Paris Vendôme: situated in central Paris, overlooks the Jardin des Tuileries and the Eiffel Tower.
 It has a fitness centre and a Spa with massage treatments.
 The elegant air-conditioned rooms have a modern décor and city or garden views.
 The restaurant offers gourmet cuisine and continental breakfast served in the chic dining area or in the stylish courtyard.
 Check Price.